matrix-org/matrix.org/content/twim-guide.md

 Due to the static site generator matrix.org is using we require bare links to be surrounded by `<>`.
 Most matrix clients dont do this.
 If you are able to add those around links it would help us.

+## Reactions and adding a project to the bot

+For regular projects the bot can additionally to emoji reactions also recognise projects.
+This helps because there will be a short project descirption as well as a link to the project at the start of the entry.

+To add your project to this list please head over to [the configuration file](https://github.com/matrix-org/twim-config/blob/master/charts/files/config.toml) which holds this information.
+Please be aware that it may take some time for changes to get reflected in the room.

+You can also take a look at the same configuration file to see which reaction has which meaning.
+It can help us to also choose the correct category for your project.
+However note that ultimately the TWIM authors are the ones deciding on the category for a project.